AVXPANAOR/MedInternsGuide/README.md

 ## Introduction

 ### Rationale
 The internship period can be tough and challenging.
 The journey truly begins with the realization that you are ultimately responsible for your own education.
 Alongside this daunting task, interns frequently encounter complex and sometimes uncomfortable interpersonal situations involving attendings, residents, peers, and patients, which can be difficult to navigate.
 Based on personal experience, an approach rooted in curiosity, responsibility, and compassion can be beneficial in managing these challenges.
 Although interns may not enjoy much free time, their legal immunity and the reduced emphasis on exams and scores allow for a more flexible learning experience.
-This gives you the opportunity to explore what truly seems useful and learn in a manner that aligns with your preferred style.
+This gives you the opportunity to explore what truly seems useful and to learn in a manner that aligns with your preferred style.
 By exercising your autonomy and independence to select from a variety of learning resources, you can enhance your emotional engagement in the learning process, making the entire experience more rewarding, and less tedious.

 ### What Is This Guide About?
 This guide aims to introduce alternative resources that the author found useful during their internship, along with instructions on how to access them.
 The goal is to provide you with a head start on your independent learning journey.
 Additionally, some general tips regarding personal well-being and interpersonal interactions will be shared to help you maintain your sanity during this challenging and stressful period.